Siphon880gh/davinci-resolve-scripter/README.md

 3. Adjust `unassemble__drop_scripts/import_media_and_assemble_timeline.py` to your clips and desired settings (all caps variables).

+DaVinci does not need a timeline opened.
+But you do need the console opened (Workspace -> Console).
+Make sure the console is set to Python 3.

-Then drag and drop `unassemble__drop_scripts/import_media_and_assemble_timeline.py` into DaVinci Console (Workspace -> Console).
+Then drag and drop `unassemble__drop_scripts/import_media_and_assemble_timeline.py` into the DaVinci Console.
 This will import into the media pool and assemble each image as a clip into the timeline.
 It will do so without automatically assembling an image sequence from filenames with 01, 02, etc suffixes.

 ### **Transitions:**

 4. Adjust `generate_otio/generate.py` to make sure the same filenames and consider the settings (all caps variables).
 Run the python script in your computer's terminal (`cd generate_otio && python generate.py`).
-This will generate and replace if necessary `generate_otio/generated_otio/generated.otio` (exported.otio is for when I exported otio from DaVinci to test things).
+This will generate and replace if necessary `generate_otio/generated_otio/generated.otio`.

 Import the timeline `generate_otio/generated_otio/generated.otio` going to File -> Import -> Timeline.
 Best to have the timecode at 00:00:00:00 at the import dialog.
 This imports in transitions.